DocsWatchTowerCanonical API Ingestion

 When to use the canonical API

-- you can consistently populate sender, receiver, timestamp, amount, and category fields
+• sender, receiver, timestamp, amount, category, and channel fields are stable

 Section